All Episodes

 Correct so one of the things we hear a lot is, that,

-hey sometimes we're making more money now retirement than we
+hey sometimes we're making more money now retirement than we.

-did while we were.
-Working so when you have that
+Did while we were.
+Working so when.

-increase in, income, well the way our graduated tax brackets,
+The way our graduated tax brackets, work you're going to

-work you're going to be paying more in.
+be paying more in.

 Speaker 5 (37:18):